top of page

 Application deadline: Applications typically close in March.

 Applied Research Innovations in Science and Engineering (ARISE) is a free 10-week STEM research program.
-The program typically has room for 76–80 participants.
+The program typically has 76–80 participants.
 During the program, you will be placed in an NYU lab and assigned a mentor (a graduate or postdoctoral student) and contribute to the lab’s research objectives.
-The program offers research opportunities in various STEM fields, including biology and various engineering fields.
-You can mention your areas of interest while applying.
-The program has two components—remote workshops and in-person lab work with your mentor.
-The workshops focus on the college application process as well as offer an introduction to scientific ethics, current issues in scientific inquiry, data collection and analysis process, research practices, lab safety, and more.
-Then, the next 6 weeks will be spent on research work.
-You will also get to develop presentation skills, which will come in handy while presenting your research findings at the program’s concluding colloquium.
+The program offers research opportunities in various STEM fields, including biology and engineering.
+The program includes workshops that focus on the college application process, scientific ethics, current issues in scientific inquiry, research practices, lab safety, and more.
+You will also present your research findings at the program’s concluding colloquium.
+Check out our tips for getting into ARISE here.

 Location: John Crerar Library at the University of Chicago campus, Chicago, IL